Text: Mark 13:24-31

 How is faith passed on?
 That is not the main point of this text, but the writer of Hebrews summarizes how faith came to him and to those he or she write to.

 Transfiguration sunday.
 Exactly what we do with this picture of the Glory of God in Jesus is tough to talk about.
 Fundamentally, the image is too bright for our mortal eyes.
-What we can look at is the reactions of the disciples in contrast to the reactions of other people who have . . . → Read More: Sermon – Mark 9:1-10 – Under the Gospel there is no fear
+What we can look at is the reactions of the disciples in contrast to the reactions of other people who have glimpsed the glory, primarily those healed like the leper or the deaf man in Mark’s gospel.
+Those two can’t keep the joy and the word in.
+Jesus tells them to be quiet, but they run and tell everyone, and there is no crackdown.

 This takes you to this 4th century books home page.